maximusflo/TikTok-Shop-Analytics-Dashboard/README.md

-# TikTok Shop Creator Performance Tracker
+# TikTok Shop Analytics Dashboard
 A data analytics dashboard built for TikTok Shop creators to track daily performance metrics and evaluate efficiency of content over time.

 Built with Python, Streamlit, SQLite, Pandas, and Plotly.